When marketing your business online, Instagram is vital in effectively connecting with your customers.

 This might seem obvious, but the first step towards building an Instagram community is to fill out your profile.

-That means uploading a profile image (preferably your logo), choosing a proper Instagram handle (should be as close to your business name as possible), and filling out your bio.
+That means uploading a profile image (preferably your logo), choosing a proper Instagram to handle (should be as close to your business name as possible), and filling out your bio.

 While you are putting in information, think about what link you’re going to include.
-Some businesses are linking followers to pages directly related to the products they post on their Instagram in order to drive more traffic to specific pages.
+Some businesses are linking followers to pages directly related to the products they post on their Instagram to drive more traffic to specific pages.
 If you need to provide more than one link in your bio and don’t want to update it constantly, apps like Linktree are a good link hosting option.

-In the next section, we talk about automated social media calendars which automatically schedule the correct number of posts for you.
+In the next section, we talk about automated social media calendars, which automatically schedule the correct number of posts for you.
 Whether you use an automated service or not, you should at least keep an updated social media calendar for posting.

 Promote Your Instagram